 Newman Medical News

-Six Beneficial Foods for People Living with Peripheral Artery Disease (PAD)
+Six Beneficial Foods for Peripheral Artery Disease (PAD) Patients

 Peripheral artery disease (PAD), is a progressive condition in which the arteries in the legs become narrowed or blocked, reducing blood flow to the legs.
 This can cause symptoms such as leg pain, numbness, and difficulty walking.
 It is estimated that PAD currently affects 8.5 million people over the age of 40 in the United States alone.
 Many of the treatments for PAD often involve making lifestyle changes, such as quitting smoking and exercising regularly, as well as medications to control risk factors such as high blood pressure and cholesterol.
 In addition to these measures, there are certain foods that may also help to treat or slow the progression of PAD.